The Dream Of North Korea Is Alive In West Africa

 Back in his Korean-themed living room, Muhammad rolled his eyes at the idea of a nuclear confrontation.
 “Of course they’re testing,” he said evenly.
 “Just like any other country, they have the right.
 You can’t be doing something and then you want to stop others from doing it.”

-Trump, he noted, had flip-flopped between praising Jong Un as “a smart cookie” whom he’d be “honored” to meet, to deriding him as “a madman with nuclear weapons.”
+Trump, he noted, had flip-flopped between praising Kim Jong Un as “a smart cookie” whom he’d be “honored” to meet, to deriding him as “a madman with nuclear weapons.”

 “Donald Trump is not a man you can take seriously,” Muhammad said.